Teething Problems for Alex Salmond's RT Show - Guido Fawkes

 - The question “if you were Prime Minister would you stop Brexit?” was sent by @thegodfather12.
 This account, set up in 2009, has never tweeted before…

 - @admrobrts asked “What does Slainte mean?”, regarding Salmond’s production company Slainte Media.
-Twitter shows it was sent at 11.08am, more than three hours after it had been read out…
+Twitter shows it was posted at 11.08AM, more than three hours after it had been read out on the pre-recorded show…

 - Finally, @lastjohn asked “When are you getting President Trump on your show?”@lastjohn is the private account of Luisa St John, an RT employee who appears in the credits as “Series Director”…